OUR CED TREATMENT CENTRE IN BÜHL/BADEN-BADEN

 As with Crohn's disease, the inflammation in ulcerative colitis usually progresses in episodes - sometimes the symptoms are severe and sometimes less pronounced.
 Young people between the ages of 15 and 35 are most frequently affected by the disease.
 The following symptoms are typical:

-- Frequent, bloody and slimy diarrhea
+- Frequent, bloody and slimy diarrhoea

 - Abdominal pain (often in the left lower abdomen)